d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 A central question in relativistic kinematics is which familiar transformation and signal-transfer relations must be taken as primitive assumptions and which may instead be recovered from a more basic propagation structure.
 The present paper examines that question in a propagation-first setting.
 It begins from a native light-propagation condition relating source, observer, and signal, and asks what standard kinematic forms emerge once that condition is reduced under specific observational constraints.

-The aim is to reorganize the derivation and interpretation of the familiar transformation laws while remaining consistent with their standard forms.
+The aim is to show how familiar transformation laws can be recovered from a propagation-based starting point while remaining within a broader framework not exhausted by those recovered forms.
 In the development that follows, contraction, timing, and moving-frame mapping relations are recovered in form from a common propagation-based construction.
 The same viewpoint is then extended to signal transfer, where the source-side Doppler factor, scalar aberration relation, and frame-local frequency assignments are treated as distinct operational stages rather than collapsed immediately into a single packaged observational formula.

 This separation is part of the paper’s interpretive claim.
 Propagation effects and frame-dependent frequency assignment are kept distinct until the final observational stage, so that the contribution of source motion to signal propagation can be tracked independently of the frame in which emission or reception is described.

 The paper proceeds in stages.
 Section 2 states the native propagation condition and its anchored forms, which serve as the formal starting point for the analysis.
 Section 3 develops the reduced cases needed for uniform motion and directional decomposition.
 Sections 4 and 5 show how contraction and timing factors emerge from the two-way interaction structure.
-Section 6 then recovers the moving-frame mapping in form and examines the associated composition law.
+Section 6 then recovers the moving-frame mapping in form and briefly notes speed composition together with the transport-induced rotational remainder that appears under non-collinear composition.
 Section 7 turns to signal transfer, where the source-side Doppler factor, scalar aberration relation, and frame-local frequency assignments are treated as distinct operational stages.
 Appendix A supplies the one-way interval derivation used by the centered reduction, and Appendix B develops the generalized signed aberration treatment.

 The argument developed below remains consistent with the familiar relativistic formulas, but reorganizes how those formulas may be derived and interpreted when propagation is taken as the primary starting point.
-On that reading, contraction, timing, moving-frame mapping, and signal-transfer relations appear not as disconnected ingredients, but as formally linked consequences of a common underlying structure.
-The resulting framework is offered as an interpretive and derivational reorganization, with particular emphasis on keeping propagation effects distinct from frame-dependent frequency assignment until the final observational stage.
+On that reading, contraction, timing, moving-frame mapping, non-collinear transport structure, and signal-transfer relations appear not as disconnected ingredients, but as formally linked consequences of a common underlying structure.
+The resulting framework is offered as a propagation-based construction that recovers the familiar special-relativistic structures treated here from a different starting point, without reducing the broader framework to the Lorentz system.

 ## 2. Native light propagation equation